Fast, secure, risk-free booking guaranteed.

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-A $250 deposit to secure your place is due upon booking.
+For regular dates, a $250 deposit to secure your place is due upon booking.
 The remaining amount is paid 3 months (90 days) prior to departure.
 Once the trip is confirmed by the guide, the cancellation policy stated below applies.

 You’ll be based in Capileira for the duration of your tour, which is 2 hours away from Málaga.
 Your guides have arranged transportation to and from Málaga Airport, so all you need to do is land before 2 pm on day 1 and book a return flight after 2:30 pm on the last day.